ellailan/pm/prompts.md

 **Result:**
 - Built a full Next.js 14 frontend with TypeScript, Tailwind CSS, and Lucide icons
-- 4 pages: Dashboard, All Requests (list + board views), New Request (6-step wizard), Request Detail
+- Four pages: Dashboard, All Requests (list + board views), New Request (6-step wizard), Request Detail
 - Custom design system with accent (indigo), surface (neutral), and status color tokens
-- 8 mock tickets across all portfolios with realistic data
+- Eight mock tickets across all portfolios with realistic data
 - All Google Form fields preserved across the wizard steps

 ## Prompt 2 — Debloat & Kanban Redesign

 **User Request:**
 Let's do two things.
 The first is that I want you to write my prompts into a `.md` file called `prompts.md` and add it to the repo.
-Next I want you to debloat the UI.
+Next, I want you to debloat the UI.
 You added way too many details.
 I want the sidebar to have the tickets and for it to be more Kanban style, where I can drag and drop the tasks into columns per team member.

 **Result:**
 - Simplified sidebar (removed portfolio list, moved New Request to topbar)